529 Plan Tax Benefits

 Tax savings are among the biggest benefits of a 529 plan with the Education Plan.
 We break down the benefits here so you know exactly what to expect.

 529 Federal Tax Benefits

 Earnings on your 529 account and withdrawals from it are not subject to federal taxes when used for qualified educational expenses.
-This means that you will pay no federal income taxes as your account grows over the years and no federal income taxes when your beneficiary removes funds to use for qualified higher education expenses, including tuition, room and board, books and much more.
+This means that you will pay no federal income taxes as your account grows over the years and no federal income taxes when your beneficiary removes funds to use for qualified education expenses, including tuition, room and board, books and much more.

 529 State Tax Benefits